iamandreatonina/Computational_Human_Genomics/README.md

  * Determine the ancestry of the patients;
  * Identify somatic copy number variants;
  * Identify somatic point mutations;
- * Determine how DNA Repair Genes have been impacted by germline CNVs and SNPs;
- * Determine which DNA repair genes overlap both germline heterozygous copy-number deletions and somatic point mutations;
  * Determine tumor purity and ploidy;
  * Determine the similarity of Tumor and Control samples.